laplace-live/fulfiller/README.md

 Each provider must have corresponding locations in Shopify.
 The provider will only fulfill orders from its registered locations.

+You can run `bun run diagnose` to get the location IDs in your Shopify store.

 **For Rouzao**:

 - Set specific location IDs in `ROUZAO_LOCATION_IDS` environment variable
-- Or use the default warehouse locations (automatically configured)
-- Or create locations with names containing "Rouzao" or "柔造"
+- Or create locations with names containing "Rouzao"

 **For HiCustom**: